-This abrasive wheels safety training course comprises of an introduction to current legislation and dangers associated with Abrasive Wheels, Machine and Grinding wheel examination, Abrasive Wheel types and markings, wheel mounting, safe use including both bench grinders and hand held machines.
+This abrasive wheels online safety training course comprises of an introduction to current legislation and dangers associated with Abrasive Wheels, Machine and Grinding wheel examination, Abrasive Wheel types and markings, wheel mounting, safe use including both bench grinders and hand held machines.

 It covers Grit and Bond Types, Structure reinforcement and Storage.
 Provision and Use of Work Equipment Regulations ( PUWER ) are discussed.
 A test paper and a practical session included.
 Duration Approx 5 Hrs